 The bad news is your camera sensor (or to be more precise, the filter on top of your camera’s sensor) attracts dust like bees to honey.
 Cleaning it is a whole different ballgame too.
 Sure, you can patch it up in post, but taking care of the problem now saves you from clone stamping someone's face covered in dark spots in future.

-Don’t worry, let us break down what you can do to clean your sensor in five simple steps.
+Don’t worry if you're afraid.
+Stuff will help breakdown what you can do to clean your sensor in five simple steps.

 Step 2: Use an air blower, and not your mouth